 Abandoned Camp Rock

-When one spot is a failure you move onto the next.
+When one spot is a failure you move on to the next.

 I had my sights on this spot for a long while.
-It wasn't until Sunday that I was in the area after exploring a previous spot to check its theater and bowling alley.
+It wasn't until Sunday that I was in the area after exploring a previous spot to check out its theater and bowling alley.
 After pulling away from another spot that was quite open and risky to access and explore I ventured here.
 Pulling through the back I butted up on a deer who just stood to stare at us chewing on its cud before a loud CSX train passed by with the loudest sound I've ever heard from a train as it dashed away into the bushes.

 Pablo the Deer